SCALE UP – Success stories

 Since its inception, Cambridge Cleantech has played a key role in helping corporates and cleantech innovators meet and build partnerships together.
-This impact has been amplified by our involvement in the SCALE UP project, which connects five successful cleantech clusters in Belgium, Denmark, the Netherlands, Sweden and the United Kingdom.
+This impact has been amplified by our involvement in the SCALE UP project, which connects five successful cleantech clusters in Belgium, Denmark, the Netherlands, Sweden, North Germany and the United Kingdom.

 Together, SCALE UP partners have successfully connected more than 500 innovative SMEs to corporate buyers.